sweetsmint/Composition_Java/README.md

 #### In production:

-This is usually a non-issue since you'll
+This is usually a non-issue since you'll be pulling down pre-built images from a Docker registry but if you decide to build your Docker images directly on your server you could run `docker